EXPLAINER: Why ballot-counting in Nevada is dragging on

 In Washoe County, the registrar’s office said it had no backlog or other problems with vote-counting.
 Along with counting mail ballots as they arrive, the county has about 5,100 provisional and same-day registration ballots that need to be counted.
 About 1,800 others have signature issues, which the agency is attempting to resolve with the voters.

-Processing mail-in ballots takes longer but “we haven’t had any hiccups, we haven’t had any delays,” said spokeswoman Bethany Drysdale.
+Processing mail-in ballots takes longer, but “we haven’t had any hiccups, we haven’t had any delays,” said spokeswoman Bethany Drysdale.

-“As much as everybody wants an answer right now, we won’t have that until every ballot is counted,” she added.
+“This is Nevada.
+You’d think in this state we’d be good at math and good at counting numbers.
+I thought we would be more on the cutting edge because of all the other technology that goes on in our city.” — Michelle Johnson, professional singer and longtime Las Vegas resident.

 Sam Metz is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Blood reported from Los Angeles.
-AP videographer Haven Daley in Las Vegas contributed.
+AP video journalist Haven Daley and reporter Michelle Price in Las Vegas contributed.